FRC-TEAM-6193/FRC6193-2018-3Cim2Speed-Java/README.md

             - No shifting during turning
             - Down shift at very low RPM, almost stop.
         * Manual shifting mode.
-        * Arcade style of Drive with triggers for forward and reverse
-        *
         * Pneumatics that control the solenoids for shifting
 * Initial Testing
     * High speed was at the limit of uncontrollable by the students.
 Perfect.